Noemiegrau/taskinator/README.md

 * [Link URL to GitHub Repository](#link-URL-to-GitHub-repository)

 ## **_Description of the project_**
-This project is a password generator allowing user to create a strong password that provides greater security.
+This project is a task-tracker application.

 ## **_Technologies used_**
 Project is created using: